 Natalie Diaz was born on September 4, 1978, and raised in the Fort Mojave Indian Village in Needles, California, on the banks of the Colorado River.
 Mojave and an enrolled member of the Gila River Indian Tribe, she received her BA and MFA from Old Dominion University.

-Diaz is the author of Postcolonial Love Poem (Graywolf Press, 2020), which was a finalist for the National Book Award and the Forward Prize in Poetry, and When My Brother Was an Aztec (Copper Canyon Press, 2012), winner of an American Book Award.
+Diaz is the author of Postcolonial Love Poem (Graywolf Press, 2020), winner of the Pulitzer Prize in Poetry and finalist for the National Book Award and the Forward Prize in Poetry, and When My Brother Was an Aztec (Copper Canyon Press, 2012), winner of an American Book Award.

 Of her work, Academy Chancellor Dorianne Laux says, “Natalie Diaz is a poet who calls out to us in so many ways, who reaches out to embrace her lover, her people, and her country.
 A speaker of Mojave, Spanish and English, she has developed a language all her own.
 She calls attention to language both in her poetry and in her efforts to preserve her native tongue through the Fort Mojave Language Recovery Program where she works with its last remaining speakers.
 Native language, she says, is the ‘foundation of the American poetic lexicon’ and believes it is an ‘important and dangerous time for language’.
 There is no better emissary for poetry and the cultures, values and history it embraces, as well as the beauty and power of the human voice.”